allenea/Forecast_Search_Wizard/README.md

 ## OTHER USES
 Components of the Forecast Search Wizard could be used universally for parsing NWS/NOAA text products.
 The Forecast Search Wizard was carefully written in a way that this would be possible.
 This would enable a wide variety of applications dealing with NWS/NOAA text products.
-That includes making a database for NOAA/NWS text forecasts (@NOAA @NWS).
-Relaying NWS Forecasts (Impacts/Hazards/Warnings) to customers.
+That includes making a database for NOAA/NWS text forecasts (@NOAA @NWS) or relaying NWS Forecasts (Impacts/Hazards/Warnings) to customers via apps.
 I would be open to consulting on a case-by-case basis.

+## TODO LIST

+- Document Error/Warning Messages
+- Document Assumptions
+- Add PDF of NWA and DSI Poster.

+--- Release ----
+- Redo tests for wfo_rft_time.py and checkEverything
+- Test find_header_nws, find_header, sort_time.py
+- Edit/finalize documentation
+- Add tools to analyze the output

+---- V1.1 ----
+- Enable user provided datasets (If you are able to do this elegantly please let me know.)
+- Search-By-Section